Sanjam Regmi: Playing career

 Born in Kalaiya in 1982, Sanjam Regmi first played for Nepal in 2001 when he played against Germany in the 2001 ICC Trophy in Ontario.
 The following year, he played in the Under-19 World Cup in New Zealand, returning to the senior side for that year's ACC Trophy in Singapore.

 He made his first-class début when he played for Nepal in the 2004 ICC Intercontinental Cup against the UAE and Malaysia.
 He also played ACC Fast Track Countries Tournament matches against Singapore, the UAE and Hong Kong that year before playing in the repêchage tournament of the 2005 ICC Trophy in February 2005, in which Nepal finished third after beating Qatar in a play-off.

 Following that tournament, he played an ACC Fast Track Countries Tournament match against Malaysia later that year.
 He most recently represented his country in the 2006 ACC Premier League tournament, playing in all four matches against Hong Kong, the UAE, Singapore and Malaysia.

-Man of the match awards

-The following list illustrates all the matches in which Regmi has been awarded Man of the Match while representing Nepal in international tournaments/series.